itmooti-codex/memberfeed-eventmx/README.md

 ## Configuration

-Configuration values are read in `src/config.js` from environment variables at build time or from `window.APP_CONFIG` at runtime.
-Create a `.env` file at the project root or provide the values through your bundler's environment.
-An example is provided in `.env.example`.
+Configuration values are read in `src/config.js` from `src/credentials.js` or from `window.APP_CONFIG` at runtime.
+Copy `src/credentials.example.js` to `src/credentials.js` and add your own values.

 ### Fields